ACADEMIC PUBLICATIONS – Forthcoming Papers

 Using a cognitive econarratological approach, the essay examines the narrative strategies and underlying neurological processes in the imaginary evocation and affective experience of literary environments.
 The first part looks at Sanora Babb’s memoir An Owl on Every Post, arguing that while it is the evocative sensual description of a literary environment that helps us imagine it vividly, it is the narrative alignment with experiencing agents that imbues that environment with affective meaning.
 Part two turns to Babb’s dust bowl novel Whose Names Are Unknown to demonstrate that the same basic principles also apply to fiction and that the vivid evocation of literary environments—and of characters’ affective responses to them—can be an important feature of politically engaged environmental narratives such as Babb’s.

-(for Ecocriticism and Narrative Theory, edited by Erin James and Eric Morel, under consideration at the Ohio State University Press)
+(forthcoming in Environment and Narrative: New Directions in Econarratology, edited by Erin James and Eric Morel, Ohio State University Press)